botanix-labs/Macbeth/book/run/rpc-server-docker.md

 ### Using Docker Compose

-This setup provides a environment for running a Bitcoin Core node, a Botanix Rpc node, and monitoring tools using Grafana Alloy.
+This setup provides a environment for running a Bitcoin Core node, a Botanix RPC node, and monitoring tools using Grafana Alloy.
 The services are configured to work together, with appropriate dependencies and ports exposed for interaction.

 ```docker
 version: '3.7'